emiliasato/ecommerce-analysis/README.md

 # 2.4 CONCLUSION/RECOMMENDATIONS

-1. Implement a ban on sellers who consistently misses shipping deadline
+1. Implement a ban (or penalty charge) on sellers who consistently misses shipping deadline.
-2. Start a service that assists sellers to ship out heavy/large products
+2. Start a service that assists sellers to ship out heavy/large products.
-3. Ask customers to review each product separately so that we have cleaner data on review scores
+3. Ask customers to review each product separately to have cleaner data on review scores.
-4. Ask sellers to upload at least to pictures in the posting
+4. Ask sellers to upload at least 2 pictures in the posting.